On Windows 10, a full backup is an essential part of any recovery plan in case of hardware or system failure, viruses, or any other type of malware.

 Although you can use third-party solutions, such as Macrium Reflect, or the built-in system image utility from Control Panel, Windows 10 also includes wbAdmin, which is a command tool that allows you to backup and restore your OS installation, volumes, files, folders, and apps using Command Prompt.

-- How to create a system image backup using wbAdmin command-line tool
+- How to create full backup using wbAdmin on Windows 10

-- How to restore a system image backup on Windows 10
+- How to restore full backup on Windows 10

-How to create a system image backup using wbAdmin tool
+How to create full backup using wbAdmin on Windows 10

 wbAdmin start backup -backupTarget:D: -include:C: -allCritical -quiet

 -backupTargetflag with the drive letter for the storage that you want to use for the backup.

 (Optional) Type the following command to create a full backup that includes all the drives connected to your device and press Enter:

 In the command, replace the drive letters on flag